Moostafaaa/Sales_Insights_AI_Agent/README.md

 2. **Aggregation leakage** — `groupby('employee_id')` effectively re-identifies individuals
 3. **Latency** — up to 5 LLM repair calls per query in worst case
 4. **Short vague queries** — fewer than 4 words may not trigger the synonym mapper

 ---

-## 🔮 Planned Improvements

-- [ ] Semantic deny-list using embedding similarity instead of keyword matching
-- [ ] Output size cap: summarize Series with more than 20 rows
-- [ ] Rate limiting and per-session audit logging
-- [ ] Fine-tuned safety classifier as a second gate before code execution
-- [ ] Unit tests for schema mapper independent of LLM

----